equill/syscat/README.md

 ## Background thinking

 - model the network as it is, however messed-up that might be.
-- also enable the user to model how it's intended to be, and provide means to compare the two.
-It's up to you whether you combine these views in a single instance, or record the intended model in one instance and the discovered details in another.
-- enable users to record whatever information they _do_ have on hand, and evolve the picture as new information comes to hand
-    - e.g, you can assign an IP address to a host, then move it to the correct interface, then assign that interface to a routing instance, without losing any information, including any incoming links from other things.
+- enable users to record whatever information they _do_ have on hand, and evolve the picture as new information comes to hand.
+E.g, you can assign an IP address to a host, then move it to the correct interface, then assign that interface to a routing instance, all without losing any information such as incoming links from other things.
-- enforce as little policy or dogma as possible
-- most networks interact with other networks in some way; enable modelling that with multiple organisations
+- most networks interact with other networks in some way, some of which are operated by other organisations.
 - production networks in midsize and greater organisations have multiple ASes and multiple VRF groups.
-Model those, too.
 - API-first implementation, because
-    - automation is increasingly crucial in network management.
+    - automation is crucial in network management.
 An API-first design means that anything you can do with the GUI (when one is eventually added) can be done by a script.
     - no one GUI design suits everybody.
-An API-first design means you can build your own on top, if the included one doesn't suit, or if you're fed up waiting for me to build it.
+An API-first design means you can build your own on top, if the included one doesn't suit, or if you've timed out while waiting for me to build it.
 - some things only make sense in the context of other things, e.g. interfaces only exist in the context of a device.
 These can be created as "dependent" resources, with relationships that denote which kinds of things they depend on.
+- 80% isn't good enough, nor is it sufficient to focus on one part of the stack and ignore all the others.
+Even if Syscat's schema started out in the network, it will eventually model everything in an IT environment, including things like user-access requirements.
+- no one model fits all use-cases, and all organisations have some custom use-cases.
+Provide users with a way to extend and modify it to their own requirements, that integrates seamlessly with the one provided by default.

 ## Architecture